Thomas C. Ayers's Collection

 Description:

 Winter.
-Here is an original photo that I took of a Pennsylvania Railroad train in Altoona, Pennsylvania, on 03 January 1965.
-Shown here (L to R) are PRR engines #9838, #9844-B, and #9834.
-All are EFP-15's built by EMD in 1952 and rated at 1,500 horsepower each.
-They are pulling an 83-car train under the 4th Street Bridge, and are about to begin climbing the Allegheny Mountains via the Horseshoe Curve to Gallitzin and points West.
+Here is an original photo that I took in Altoona, Pennsylvania, on 3 January 1965.
+Shown here (R to L) are Pennsylvania Railroad engines #9838, #9844-B, and #9834.
+All are EFP-15's built by GM-EMD in 1952 and rated at 1,500 horsepower each; #9838 and #9834 were built in April while #9844-B was built one month later.
+This A-B-A set is pulling an 83-car train under the 4th Street Bridge on its way up the Allegheny Mountains to Gallitzin and points West.
 Bringing-up the rear are "pushers" #8667, #8666, and #8669.
-Visible on the left are a telephone box and a venerable black water tower, the last sign of the "Age of Steam" in this part of town.
+Visible on the left are a telephone box and the venerable black Water Tower, the last vestige of the "Age of Steam" in this part of town.
+Partially visible in the distance is the wrought-iron 4th Street Footbridge.
+Wave to the Engineman!

 Photo Date: